 Lord Percy: The fashion today is towards the tiny.

-Blackadder: In that case you have the most fashionable brain in London.The Ditz is a character whose defining characteristic is profound stupidity and/or silliness.
+Blackadder: In that case you have the most fashionable brain in London.The Ditz is a character whose defining characteristic is profound stupidity, or quirkiness.
 Female ditzes tend to be sweet and naive, while male ditzes tend to be oafish but lovable.
 Either way, they're almost always friendly and sociable.
 The Ditz is written to appear unintentionally funny.
 In drama series, he or she provides comic relief.
-Unlike The Fool, The Ditz is seldom in any real danger, and luck probably couldn't save them if they ever were.
+Unlike The Fool, The Ditz is seldom in any real danger and, even if they were, luck can often be counted on to save them.
+Though darker, or more cynical stories, tend not to favor them.
 A good looking Ditz (of either sex) might be a Brainless Beauty.
 An independently wealthy Ditz is an Upper-Class Twit.
 A Ditz that's a Mighty Glacier (Most commonly as The Big Guy or The Brute) is a Dumb Muscle.
 A Sexy Secretary of this class would be a Ditzy Secretary.
 A more competent Ditz will often become The Fool.
 Taken to its extreme, the Ditz can evolve into a Cloudcuckoolander.
 One reason you can find The Ditz on so many TV shows is that it gives the audience someone to feel superior to.
 No matter how stupid you might be, you are smarter than The Ditz.
-See also Genius Ditz, Obfuscating Stupidity, Dumb Blonde, and The Klutz.
+See also: Asian Airhead, Genius Ditz, Obfuscating Stupidity, Dumb Blonde, and The Klutz.
 Can overlap with This Loser Is You, but isn't the same thing.
 In extreme cases, if the character dies because of his/her stupidity, see Too Dumb to Live.
 If the character puts others in danger because of his/her stupidity, see Lethally Stupid.

 — Blackadder II